Panasonic G90 full review

 Autofocus

-AF customisation
+AF customization

 The camera offers a wide range of settings to help the autofocus system focus on the right subject.
 These include